-Appointed a Director of HLF on 1 September 2001, Mr Kwek was last re-elected on 23 April 2013.
+Appointed a Director of HLF on 1 September 2001, Mr Kwek was last re-elected as a Director on 23 April 2013.

 Mr Kwek is the Assistant Managing Director of Hong Leong Holdings Limited.

 Mr Kwek has many years of experience in property investment, property development and the building and construction materials business.